Quality assurance and validation

 UI/E2E tests(minimal but meaningful)

-Non-functional(performance, security, resilience checks)
+Non-functional(performance, security, resilience)

 Tooling Philosophy